 In recent year, there has been a significant reduction in wild animals all over the world.
 This means drastic action has to happen in order to prevent any further loss of the earth's natural biodiversity.
 In the 21st century, UK zoos started to embrace some of the challenges and are now becoming an incredibly influential conservation force.
-Zoos like Chester, London and others have put a considerable amount of time and effort into conservation and breeding programmes, especially for endangered species.
+Zoos like Chester, London and others have put a considerable amount of time and effort into conservation and creation programmes, especially for endangered species.
 They do not work alone though, they are a part of an international conservation association supported by key organisations like the World Association of Zoos and Aquarium (WAZA) and European Association of Zoos and Aquarium (EAZA).
 The significance of conservation has also been embedded in the third article of EAZA and in the World Zoo and Aquarium Conservation Strategy (WZACS) on a more global scale.
 Moreover, in 2002, the importance of zoo conservation was included in the EU member states law when a Zoo Directive was ordered.
 Let's take a lot at the types of conservation programmes some of the bigger UK zoo are involved in and how successful they have been so far.

 Conservation at London Zoo

-The first successful project we will mention is undertaken by London Zoo and is based on Reproductive Research and Breeding Management of a rare monkey species - the White-Naped Mangabey.
+The first successful project we will mention is undertaken by London Zoo and is based on Research and Management of a rare monkey species - the White-Naped Mangabey.
 This species can only be located in Guinean Rainforest in Ghana, West Africa.
 It has been classified as a severely endangered animal by the International Union for Conservation of Nature and Natural (IUCN), emphasising that its population number has declined by 50% in the past 25 years.

 In 2007, The London Zoo received two female monkeys from the collection in Europe and a male from central Ghana, giving then a unique blood line.
 Historically, this animal species is known to have a higher neonatal death rate reproducing an unpredictable existence rate whilst in captivity.
-Hence, a successful breeding programme was crucial supported by organisations such as Ape Rescue.
+Hence, a successful creation programme was crucial supported by organisations such as Ape Rescue.
 The London Zoo has founded exact reproduction management strategies by keep thorough records.
 As a result, the zoo has gained improved reproduction knowledge, resulting in 5 new offspring to include the successful integration of and hand rearing.

 The London Zoo carried out a detailed investigation for the EEP and their results were presented at a global scale and made a significant contribution to the Husbandry Guidelines.
 Since then the Zoo has written a care sheet for the British and Irish Association of Zoos and Aquariums (BIAZA) and become their chief advisor for hand rearing endangered mammals.